serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/FormScriptAttribute.md

 # FormScriptAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

 Indicates that this type should generate a form script, which contains information about properties in this type and is an array of PropertyItem objects.
-Form scripts can be accessed from client side using Serenity.getForm("Key")
+Form scripts can be accessed from the client side using Serenity.getForm("Key").

 ```csharp
 [AttributeUsage(AttributeTargets.Class)]